Definition of Java Literals

 }

 Code Explanation: Just like every other code, we have our public class and the main class within.
-Then we have declared three char variables as ch1, ch2, ch3, and values, respectively.
+Then we declared three char variables as ch1, ch2, ch3, and values, respectively.
 Later three print statements.
-Values assigned to these variables are not plain numbers but codes, which the compiler will understand, and output will differ from the value.
+Values assigned to these variables are not plain numbers but codes, which the compiler will understand, and the output will differ from the value.

 Lastly, we have our escape character, which is a single quote.
 Refer below-attached screenshot for full detailed output.